 The brakes on your vehicle are certainly one of its most important safety features.
-So, when they apply on their own or lock up when you need them most, it can be both dangerous and send your heart racing.
-Here’s why some brakes lock up and what to do if it happens to you.
+So, when they apply on their own or lock up when you need them most, it can be both dangerous and nerve-wracking.
+Here’s why it can happen and what to do if it happens to you.

 While diagnosing a brake issue is important, nothing else matters in the moment when you’re dealing with a lock-up.
 When your brakes lock up, it often boils down to two scenarios: locking up when you least expect it (and have not applied pressure to the brake pedal), or when you hit the brakes hard.

-We’ll call the first scenario brake drag or self-applying.
 Even though you may not have pressed on the brakes, residual hydraulic pressure can cause the brake calipers to activate and lock.
-This is the most common form of lock-up on the road today.
+This is the most common form of lock-up.
 Don’t ignore this problem as it can quickly lead to mechanical failure of other parts of your braking system.

-The second type can be called brake lock-up.
 This can happen when you are both braking hard to avoid an accident, or braking gently to glide to a stop.
-Essentially, the force of applying the brakes (even lightly) can activate the full stopping-power of your brakes – bringing you to an abrupt and less-than-safe stop.
+Essentially, the force of applying the brakes (even lightly) can activate the full stopping power of your brakes – bringing you to an abrupt and less-than-safe stop.
 You might even skid.
-When this happens, you can expect steering and control of your vehicle to be extremely difficult.
+When this happens, you could lose control of your vehicle.

 Whether you’re experiencing brake drag or brake lock-up, get to your local Les Schwab as soon as safely possible.
 Our technicians will ask what wheel or wheels seem to be locking up and when.
 Any information you can provide will help with the diagnosis and repair.

 When you experience braking problems, or just want to have your brakes professionally checked or repaired, get to your local Les Schwab.
-Our technicians understand both disc and drum brakes, as well as how all the interconnected components work together for your safety.
-Schedule your appointment, or just stop by and we’ll help you get safely back on the road.
+Our technicians have been specially trained in both disc and drum brakes, as well as how all the interconnected components work together for your safety.